A Path To The Sky VI – Steps – Mexican Embassy Berlin

 WORKSHOPS & MENTORING

-We believe in knowledge, we believe in education and the freedom of spirit that creates great art.
-We believe in art and in artists.
+We believe in knowledge, education, and the freedom of spirit that creates great art.
+We believe in art and artists.

-For more than a decade we have been sharing free content on fine art photography, black and white photography, architecture photography, long exposure photography, as well as our original concepts of “(en)Visionography” and “Photography Drawing”.
-You can find on our website many free extensive tutorials on all these subjects.
+For more than one and a half decades, we have been sharing free content on fine art photography, black and white photography, architecture photography, long exposure photography, as well as our original concepts of “(en)Visionography” and “Photography Drawing”.

-This makes us extremely proud of our work.
+This makes us incredibly proud of our work.

-To empower even more photographers to reach their dreams, we want to keep this resource free forever so every new or advanced photographer can have access to knowledge and inspiration.
+To empower even more photographers to reach their dreams, we want to keep this resource free forever so every new or advanced photographer can have access to knowledge, quality photography education, and inspiration.

-To help us in our efforts to provide knowledge and inspiration for everyone, please consider becoming a patron of this website with your donations.
+To help us in our efforts, please consider becoming a patron of this cause with your recurring donations.

-You will be part of this generous effort and you can be proud of being a supporter of art and artists, like the famous Maecenas of the past.
-Art and artists need your support as always in the history of art and photography.
+You will be part of a generous effort by other exquisite art and photography-loving patrons, and you can be proud of being a supporter of art and artists like the famous Maecenas of the past.
+Art and artists need your support, as always in the history of art and photography.

 Thank you!